Don't (Ed Sheeran song): Background and composition

 About his other songs, Sheeran has openly stated who inspired the lyrical content.
-But since the release of "Don't", he had remained silent to whom the song is directed to.
-In a 2014 interview with Rolling Stone, Sheeran articulated that he had dated a few singers, but his friend Taylor Swift was not among them, and in fact, he played the track for her.
-The same interview mentions tabloids that have linked Sheeran with Ellie Goulding and Selena Gomez.
+But since the release of "Don't", he has remained silent about the subject of the song.
 On 31 October 2015, Fuse posted an interview in which Sheeran says, "'Don't' is just a song that’s close to the bone and definitely opened up a door that I probably shouldn't have opened up. [...]
 I just won't say who it's about because...
 I mean everyone, everyone fucking knows anyway.
 But like I just won't say who it's about cause it's quite a negative song."
+It has been rumored to be about English singer Ellie Goulding, but Goulding has denied these rumors and stated that she and Sheeran were never in a relationship.

 "Don't" is written in the key of F minor with a tempo of 92 beats per minute.

 Release and reception

 Sheeran did not intend to release the song on the album, because the lyrics were therapeutic and personal.
 He was however persuaded by those who had heard the song to release it, as it was "an alright song".
 He revealed that "the more [he] listened back [he] thought this is an alright song".

 "Don't" was planned to be released as the first single from the album until March 2014, when "Sing" was chosen.
 Billboard speculated that the provocative, "Don't fuck with my love", chorus prompted the change.
 Sheeran debuted a snippet of the song in a commercial for Beats by Dr. Dre in May 2014.

 On 13 June 2014, "Don't" was made available to customers, who pre-ordered ×, as the second "instant grat" promotional single, following "One", and an official audio stream was released on Sheeran's YouTube page.
 An extended play accompanied the release of the single, featuring a remix by Rick Ross, a live cover of Nina Simone's "Be My Husband", and a non-album song, "Everything You Are".
 Notably, Sheeran's lyrics aren't censored on the Rick Ross remix, but are on the album version.
 "Don't" officially impacted US contemporary hit radio on 15 July 2014.

 Jason Lipshutz of Billboard wrote: "[...]
 'Don't' shows that Sheeran is not afraid to be dangerous, or even explicit, on his sophomore set."